 Credit Hrs.
-Attempted <40 41-55 56-65 66-75 76-85 86+ GPA 1.30 or below 2.00 or below
+Attempted <40 41-55 56-65 66-75 76-85 86+ GPA 1.30 or below

 An academically suspended student may reenroll on "academic warning status" after two quarters.
 A second suspension results in academic dismissal.
 "Academic dismissal" is the permanent withdrawal of the privilege of enrollment and attendance.